andreigrozescu/c2t-extension/README.md

 ```

 ### 4. Top Risks
-Shows a ranking of the most vulnerable images and containers based on the count of critical and high vulnerabilities.
+Shows a ranking of the most dangerous images and containers based on the count of critical and high vulnerabilities.

 ```bash
 c2t top-risks